KChellis/boring/README.md

 ## Description

 _This is an html webpage.
-Its purpose is to practice using classes to ass style elements._
+Its purpose is to practice using classes to add style elements._

 ## Setup/Installation Requirements

 * _Establish connection with internet_
-* _Open web browser of choice_
+* _Open index.html in web browser of choice_
 * _No further requirements_

 ## Known Bugs